 Storage

-If needed, I'd recommend storing them in the fridge for a day or two and then reheating them in the oven at 350F for 5-10 minutes or until they are heated through.
+If needed, store them in the fridge for a day or two, then reheat in a 350°F oven for 5–10 minutes, until heated through and crisp again

 Sourdough Discard Pretzle Bites